The Anatomy of Revolution: Radicals and "Reigns of Terror and Virtue"

-In contrast to the moderates, the radicals are aided by a fanatical devotion to their cause, discipline and (in recent revolutions) a study of technique of revolutionary action, obedience to their leadership, ability to ignore contradictions between their rhetoric and action, and drive boldly ahead (p.
-155–60).
+In contrast to the moderates, the radicals are aided by a fanatical devotion to their cause, discipline and (in recent revolutions) a study of technique of revolutionary action, obedience to their leadership, ability to ignore contradictions between their rhetoric and action, and drive boldly ahead (pp. 155–160).
 Even their small numbers are an advantage, giving them "the ability to move swiftly, to make clear and final decisions, to push through to a goal without regard for injured human dispositions" (p.
 154).

 The radicals took power in Russia with the October Revolution, in France with the purge of the Girondins, in England "Pride's Purge" (p.
 163).
 The American Revolution never had a radical dictatorship and Reign of Terror, "though in the treatment of Loyalists, in the pressure to support the army, in some of the phases of social life, you can discern … many of the phenomena of the Terror as it is seen in our three other societies" (p.
 254).

 The radical reign is one of "Terror and Virtue".
 Terror stemming from the abundance of summary executions, foreign and civil war, struggle for power; virtue in the form of puritanical "organized asceticism" and suppression of vices such as drunkenness, gambling and prostitution (p.
 180).
 In its ardor, revolutionary "tragicomedy" touches the average citizen, for whom "politics becomes as real, as pressing, as unavoidable … as food and drink", their "job, and the weather" (p.
 177).

 On taking power the radicals rule through dictatorship and "rough-and-ready centralization".
 "The characteristic form of this supreme authority is that of a committee" (p.
 171).
 The Council of State in England, Committee of Public Safety in France.

 At some point in these revolutions, the "process of transfer of power from Right to Left ceases", and groups even more radical than those in power are suppressed (p.
 167).
 (In France, the Hébertists are sent to the guillotine (p.
 168), in Russia the Kronstadt rebellion is crushed.)

-At least in France and Russia, the accession of radicals is also accompanied by a decline in political participation measured in votes cast, as "ordinary, peaceful", "humdrum men and women" favoring moderation find no outlet for their political beliefs (p.
-153–4).
+At least in France and Russia, the accession of radicals is also accompanied by a decline in political participation measured in votes cast, as "ordinary, peaceful", "humdrum men and women" favoring moderation find no outlet for their political beliefs (pp. 153–154).

 Along with centralization, lethal force in suppression of opposition, rule by committee, radical policies include the spreading of "the gospel of their revolution" to other countries.
 This is found not only in the Russian and French revolutions, but even seventeenth century England, where Edward Sexby "proposed to the French radicals" in Bordeaux "a republican constitution which was to be called 'L'Accord du Peuple'—an adaptation of the English Agreement of the People" (p.
 193).
 These attempts seldom make a significant impact as the revolutionaries "are usually too poor, and too occupied at home" (p.
 213).